Asparagus, Mushroom, and Goat Cheese Breakfast Casserole

 - Remove goat cheese from the freezer (or fridge), cut off desired amount, cut into slices, and layer the goat cheese on top of the vegetables.

-- Beat eggs until they're well combined, then pour eggs over the veggies.
+- Beat eggs with the half and half until they're well combined, then pour eggs over the veggies.

 - Bake at 375F/190C until the eggs are well set and the top is starting to lightly brown, about 45-50 minutes.
 Serve hot.